batsona/designer/README.md

 designer.py is a Python script for designing factorial completely random design and randomized complete block design trials.

 # Introduction
 Designing an experiment requires randomization of treatments to experimental units.
-The purpose of this script is to take user-supplied input to design
+In some cases, it is useful to block treatments to reduce variability among experimental units.
+The purpose of this script is to take user-supplied input (see below) and output a 'plot plan' and a data recording sheet.

 # Dependencies
 Python libraries: